1Cyan/worktable/Outputs.md

     export PYTHONPATH=/path/to/hbtreader:$PATHONPATH

-replace `/path/to/hbtreader` with the actual path of `HBTReader.py`, which is under `toolbox` directory of your downloaded source.
+replace `/path/to/hbtreader` with the actual path of `HBTReader.py`, which is the `toolbox` directory of your downloaded source.

 After that you can open your python console and initialize the reader.
 Suppose your HBT+ output is located at `/hbt/output`, then inside your python console: